 The postsynaptic cell contains receptors on its surface that bind serotonin.
 Upon binding to the receptor, the neurotransmitter can exert its effect and stimulate those effects throughout the brain.
 However, not all serotonin binds to these receptors.
 As a result, most serotonin lingers in the synaptic cleft, going unused.

 Transporters – called monoamine transporters – shuttle up to and carriage any remaining serotonin, returning it to the host presynaptic cell.
-SSRIs interfere with this process, meaning that more serotonin lingers in the synaptic cleft and binds to postsynaptic cell receptors – stimulating those receptors more than it otherwise would.
+SSRIs interfere with this process, meaning that more serotonin lingers in the synaptic cleft to bind to postsynaptic cell receptors – stimulating those receptors.